DarkiT/webdog/README.md

 # Webdog - Lightweight and customizable web service

 ## What is webdog？
 Webdog is a lightweight and customizable web service.
-It allows us to configure routes via yaml, implement controllers externally.You can implement an external controller in any language like bash, lua, python ...
+It allows us to configure routes via yaml, implement controllers externally.
+You can implement an external controller in any language like bash, lua, python ...
 It can also be a simple static resources web service.

 ## Installation
 ### Download Releases
-Click here [releases](https://github.com/edboffical/webdog/releases/) to download the executable file corressponding to your system
+Click here [releases](https://github.com/edboffical/webdog/releases/) to download the executable file corresponding to your system
 ### Building
 ```bash
 git clone https://github.com/edboffical/webdog